Arne-Sandberg/collectiv/README.md

 ### Future features

 6/1/2018 - currently have plans to code this into a functional website next week.
 I'd also like to revise the website contact page because I'm dissatisfied with the design.
+6/8/2018 - I'd like to get the images to sit outside of their container divs while not ruining the responsiveness of the page and come up with a better color scheme and background.
+Add in/create a better calendar instead of using an embedded image.

 ### Licenses